toddcf/illegal-dice-game/README.md

 GAME RULES:

 - The game has 2 players, playing in rounds.
+- Enter the number of points you wish to be the winning score.
+(If no points are entered, default winning score is 100.)
 - In each turn, a player rolls a die as many times as they wish.
 Each result gets added to their ROUND score.
 - The player can choose to 'Hold', which means that their ROUND score gets added to their GLOBAL score.
 After that, it's the next player's turn.
 - BUT...